Naming your business is probably one of the toughest decisions you have to make at the start of your small business journey in the UK.

 3. Define Your ‘Business Activity’ With A SIC Code

-You have to register your business address via Standard Industrial Classification (SIC) code which shows what type of trading activity you’re conducting.
+You have to register your business address via the Standard Industrial Classification (SIC) code which shows what type of trading activity you’re conducting.
 SIC codes are five-digit numbers of which the first two digits define the general trading activity and the last three defines a subcategory of that trading activity.
 For example, the codes for publishing activities start with 58, and your SIC code will be 58110 if you’re a book publisher.
 There’s a resource page on the Companies House website where you can search and find all the possible SIC codes.

 4. Choose Your Company Director